rcompos/kubespray-and-pray/README.md

     | -s     | Silence prompt Ansible SSH password    |             |

     Run script to deploy Kubernetes cluster to all nodes with default values.
+Specify inventory directory which is located in the directory inventory (i.e. kubespray-and-pray/inventory/my-cluster).

-    `$ ./kubespray-and-pray.sh`
+    `$ ./kap.sh -i inventory_dir`

 Congratulations!
 Your cluster should be running.
 Log onto a master node and run `kubectl get nodes` to validate.

-__Scale out:__  Nodes may be added later by running the Kubespray _scale.yml_.
+Note:  If the cluster deploy fails with error:

+	`fatal: [my-cluster-1]: FAILED! => {"msg": "'dict object' has no attribute u'v1.14.3'"}`

+Add the hash values from file download-sha256sums.txt to the proper section in _~/.kubespray/roles/download/defaults/main.yml_.

 ## K8s Access Controls ##